AlexLiddiard/PythonPandoraAlgs/README.md

 Trains and validates a likelihood predictor, stores results in the PickleData folder.

 #### BDTCalculator.py
-Trains and validates a Boosted Decision Tree predictor, in the PickleData folder.
+Trains and validates a Boosted Decision Tree predictor, stored in the PickleData folder.
 This uses an XGBoost BDT with some sampling and iterative imputation techniques included.
 Similarly there is a Likelihood calculator.

 #### MVCNNImageGenerator.py
 Uses calohit data to creates 2D images of particle tracks/showers.
 Stores images in the SVGData folder.